Effective one-component model of binary mixture: molecular arrest induced by the spatially correlated stochastic dynamics: Introduction

-The paper is organized as follows: in the next section \ref{sec:derivation} the theory is derived and the transition mechanism is analysed in the general way; \ref{sec:example} further our results are illustrated with the two systems: soft particles and hard spheres; in the following section \ref{sec:MCT} the relation to MCT is discussed and in the final section \ref{sec:discussion} we place our model in the broader theoretical and experimental context.
+The paper is organized as follows: in the next two sections \ref{sec:derivation} the theory is derived and the transition mechanism is analysed in a general way; \ref{sec:example} further our results are illustrated with the behaviour of two systems: soft particles and hard spheres.
+In the following section, the modes of binary mixture dynamics covered by our model are addressed and compared to experimental data.
+In the final sections \ref{sec:MCT}, the relationship with MCT is discussed and, eventually, we place our model in the broader context of glass research.
 Appendices \ref{app:stochastic}-\ref{app:mct} contain the detailed calculations used throughout the derivations.